 Prior Learning Assessment

-How does Prior Learning Assessment (PLA) work at Andrews?
+How does Prior Learning Assessment (PLA) work?

 Credit may be earned for learning in nontraditional settings that is aligned with Andrews course outcomes.
 PLA through portfolio is only available when another form of assessment does not exist.